bjssacademy/fundamentals-clean-code/03avoidingconfusion.md

 }
 ```

+The code above treats all customers with a `customerId` of 10000 or more as VIP customers, and gives them a VIP discount.
+This concept should not be tied in anyway to customerId, which should serve only to uniquely identify the customer - _not encode information about them_.
+That should be done separately.

+> One real system did this and grew past 10,000 cutomers.
+New customers were delighted to receive VIP discounts!
+>
+> The CFO of the company was rather less pleased by this.

 It is better to pass in a stronger data structure, that explicitly mentions if the customer is a VIP or not:

 ```javascript